Chasbrot/OpenFestivalManager/README.md

 npm install

-npm install express-flash --save<br>
-npm install express-session --save<br>
-npm install body-parser --save<br>
-npm install mysql2 --save<br>
-npm install cookie-parser --save<br>
-npm install random-token --save <br>

 npm run devstart

 ## Description
 A webbased ordering tool for small festivals ("festl" in austrian).
 It manages food and drink orders for service personal.
 Automatically send food orders to assigned stations and tracks the order.

 ## Requirements
-- MySQL Database, Nodejs
+- Postgres Database
 - Server (Laptop or Desktop PC)
-  -  Preferably connected via Ethernet to the Network
+  -  Preferably connected via Ethernet (Cable) to the Network
 - Interfaces for the stations
   - Tablets prefered, Laptops work too
 - Smartphones for service personal